MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/simulate-rate-limit-api-responses.md

 The server sends these headers in response to a client's request to indicate how many requests are allowed and how many requests remain before the limit is reached.

 The `RateLimit-Limit` response header field indicates the request-quota associated with the client in the current time-window.
 If the client exceeds that limit, it might not be served.

-Enabling the plugin loads presets to simulate the Rate Limiting behaviors of Microsoft Graph and SharePoint Online APIs.

 ## Custom rate limit support